A New Family of Regularized Kernels for the Harmonic Oscillator

 which is a conserved quantity.

 In numerical simulations, controlling the error in the Hamiltonian is of the utmost importance.
 Special classes of integrators, such as symplectic integrators~\cite{forest1990fourth,4332919} or energy-conserving integrators~\cite{faou2004}, have been designed to help preserve either the symplectic structure of the equations (thereby adding stability and controlling the Hamiltonian error in some fashion as the simulation progresses), or explicitly conserving the Hamiltonian.
-If a fourth-order symplectic integrator~\cite{forest1990fourth} with a modest timestep is used to solve a 25-body problem in $\mathbb{R}^{2}$ with $w_{jk} = \pm 1$, the error in the Hamiltonian rises quickly; in fact, each rise or dip corresponds to when particles cross each other (see Figure~\ref{fig:Hamiltonian_eps0}).
-A convergence study shows poor convergence to the true Hamiltonian for larger $\Delta t$ before fourth-order convergence is observed for sufficiently small $\Delta t$ (see Figure~\ref{fig:Hamiltonian_eps0}).
+If a fourth-order symplectic integrator~\cite{forest1990fourth} with a modest time step is used to solve a 25-body problem in $\mathbb{R}^{2}$ with $w_{jk} = \pm 1$, the error in the Hamiltonian rises quickly; in fact, each rise or dip corresponds to when particles cross each other.
+This is illustrated in the left plot of Figure~\ref{fig:Hamiltonian_eps0}.
+A convergence study shows poor convergence to the true Hamiltonian for larger $\Delta t$ before fourth-order convergence is observed for sufficiently small $\Delta t$.
+The results of the convergence study is illustrated in the right plot of Figure~\ref{fig:Hamiltonian_eps0}.

 A common way to overcome the reduced order of accuracy is to solve a regularized system instead of the original system,

 which has the modified Hamiltonian